7 for 7 by 7:30

 Well before light, we had

-breakfast at the campfire and some hot coffee and then Norman gathered up the group of us and took
+breakfast at the campfire and some hot coffee and then Norman

 7 for 7 by 7:30